palantir/policy-bot/README.md

 conflict resolutions.
 If you enable this option, users _may_ be able to merge unapproved code by exploiting the conflict editor.

+#### Private Repositories

+`policy-bot` works with private repositories, but currently does not support pull requests from private _forks_ of private repositories due to GitHub API limitations.
+Please file an issue if this functionality is important to you.

 ## Deployment

 `policy-bot` is easy to deploy in your own environment as it has no dependencies